pattyjk/pattyjk.github.io/_pages/r-tutorials.md

 <li>Create a ASV/OTU table of inhibitory taxa</li>
 <li>Antifungal richness calculations</li>
 <li>Implement filtering to subset database based on metadata (e.g. country, frog species)</li>
-<li>Pull the latest AmphiBac database (one is provided on CRAN, but we do update it inbetween CRAN releases...we're good like that)</li>
+<li>Pull the latest AmphiBac database (one is provided on CRAN, but we do update it on GitHub in between CRAN releases...we're good like that)</li>
 </ol>